Melbourne Cricket Ground: Stadium development

 During the 1980s, the Olympic Stand had corporate suites installed which led to the reduction of seating and standing capacity in the stand, the Ponsford Stand had seats installed on the ground level replacing the standing room and both the Southern Stand and Olympic Stand had their wooden bench seats removed and replaced with plastic bucket seats.

 In 1988, inspections of the old Southern Stand found concrete cancer and provided the opportunity to replace the increasingly run-down 50-year-old facility.
 The projected cost of $100 million was outside what the Melbourne Cricket Club could afford so the Victorian Football League took the opportunity to part fund the project in return for a 30-year deal to share the ground.
-The new Great Southern Stand was completed in 1992, in time for the 1992 Cricket World Cup, at a final cost of $150 million.
+The new Great Southern Stand was completed in 1992, in time for the 1992 Cricket World Cup, at a final cost of $150 million by John Holland.
 It was renamed the Shane Warne Stand after Victorian bowler Shane Warne in 2022 shortly after his death.

 The 1928 Members' stand, the 1956 Olympic stand and the 1968 W.H.
 Ponsford stand were demolished one by one between late 2003 to 2005 and replaced with a new structure in time for the 2006 Commonwealth Games.
 Despite now standing as a single unbroken stand, the individual sections retain the names of W.H.
 Ponsford, Olympic and Members Stands.
 The redevelopment cost exceeded A$400 million and pushed the ground's capacity to just above 100,000.
-Since redevelopment, the highest attendance has been 100,024 at the 2022 AFL Grand Final.
+Since redevelopment, the highest attendance has been 100,024 at the 2022 and 2023 AFL grand finals.

 From 2011 until 2013, the Victoria State Government and the Melbourne Cricket Club funded a $55 million refurbishment of the facilities in the Great Southern Stand, including renovations to entrance gates and ticket outlets, food and beverage outlets, etc., without significantly modifying the stand.
 New scoreboards, more than twice the size of the original ones, were installed in the same positions in late 2013.